-Linear Feedback Shift Registers (LFSR) are used in keystream and Built-in Self Test (BIST) generators due to their simple hardware structures.
+Linear Feedback Shift Registers (LFSR) are used in key-stream and Built-in Self Test (BIST) generators due to their simple hardware structures.
 They can produce sequences of large period, with good statistical properties.
-An LFSR of length N consists of N elements capable of storing one bit each.
-The Galois Linear Feedback Shift Register (GLFSR) is a solution for improving randomness of the pattern generators (PG).
-Besides generating random numbers, the GLFSR has fault tolerant properties [5].
-The GLFSR is, as the name suggests, a generalised LFSR, which is defined over Galois Field $GF(2^{\partial}), \partial > 1$.
+An LFSR of length n consists of n elements capable of storing one bit each.
+The Galois Linear Feedback Shift Register (GLFSR) is a solution for improving randomness of the pattern generators.
+Besides generating random numbers, the GLFSR has fault tolerant properties [14].
+The GLFSR is a generalised LFSR, which is defined over Galois Field $GF(2^{\partial})$, $\partial > 1$.
 The GLFSR has three components: adders, multiplier, and memory elements.
-The feedback polynomial of an n-stage GLFSR can be represented as in Eq.
-1.
+A general representation of GLFSR is shown in Fig. 2.
+The feedback polynomial of an n-stage GLFSR can be represented as follows: